Guided Tissue Regeneration New York City

 Using microsurgery guided tissue regeneration is a minor surgical procedure, with little to no discomfort, and no swelling.
 You will need to carefully follow your aftercare instructions to ensure your proper recovery from the oral surgery.

 You will be given special brushes with soft silk like bristles to care for the site.
 Additionally, you will want to follow a soft food diet for 3-5 days after your guided tissue regeneration procedure.

 Schedule Your Guided Tissue Regeneration Consultation Today

 If you’ve been told that you’ve lost too much jawbone tissue to periodontal disease, don’t risk losing your teeth, too.
-Call Dr. Kissel’s office in the New York City and Manhattan office to schedule a guided tissue regeneration consultation today at (212) 702-9088.
+Call Dr. Kissel’s office in the New York City office to schedule a guided tissue regeneration consultation today at (212) 702-9088.